francesco-saponaro/howdy-messenger/README.md

 # HOWDY Messenger app
 ## Overview
 The purpose of this application was both to further practice my React skills and to create a catchy Frontend side.

 For the above reasons I have used Firebase to implement a Backend which greatly reduced my workload thanks to its fully functional features and rapid deployment process.

 Along with a clean interface, transitions and animations, the application includes social media like features like emoticons, like and unlike messages, sending pictures and a list of online users.

 To manage the state, for such a small application, I have used Context API, since compared to Redux requires minimal setup and is a more light-weight solution for passing a single piece of data throughout the app.

+If you would like to test this app here is the [deployed version](https://messenger-app-faaff.web.app/)

+You can use the below account to log in, or create your own on the sign up page:
+Email: reactjs@test.com
+Password: reactjs

 ## Features
 * Real time messaging app